siddhesh86/htoaa/README.md

 Append '-server tifr' to the previous command to run on TIFR server.

+### Data and MC stack plots
+Run 'scripts/PlotHistos1D_DataVsMC.ipynb' (in jupyter-notebook) to make Data-vs-MC comparison stack plots.
+A list of histograms for the stack plots are set in 'scripts/HistogramListForPlottingDataVsMC_Analysis_Example.py' file, which get imported inside 'scripts/PlotHistos1D_DataVsMC.ipynb' file.

 ## Description of files
 **htoaa_Settings.py**: File listing main analysis options.